defold/tutorial-colorslide/README.md

 Add a new script file called "loader.script" and add it as a script component to the "loader" game object.

+NOTE: The Defold editor will automatically add `.script` to the filename you provide.
+Make sure to only type in `loader` as name in the New Script popup.

 <img src="doc/main_proxy.png" srcset="doc/main_proxy@2x.png 2x">

 Open "loader.script" and change its content to the following: